jeanffy/peloche/README.md

 - https://github.com/adrium/goheif for HEIC decoding
 - https://github.com/nfnt/resize for image resizing (TODO: find an alternative as the project is now archived)
 - https://github.com/sqweek/dialog for native dialogs

+### Publish a release

+To trigger the packaging pipeline, when the main branch is stable, create and publish a tag:

+- push all your commits to remote
+- `sh etc/scripts/new-release.sh vX.Y.Z`